Feral Fix Program

 Additional things feral caretakers should know:

-- Caretakers must elect for the cat to receive a vaccine at a cost of $5
+- Caretakers must elect for the cat to receive a rabies vaccine at a cost of $5 and an ear tip designating the cat as a sterilized feral cat.

 - Caretakers may not use placeholders to reserve a place in line for feral cats.
-In order to be counted as one of the first 12 in line, a cat must be both physically in a live trap and physically in line.
-One caretaker must be physically present for every 4 cats placed in line upon arrival.
+In order to be counted as one of the first 12 in line, a cat must be physically in a live trap and in line.

 - Caretakers are responsible for additional fees incurred during surgery (i.e. in heat, pregnant or a cryptorchid).
 Caretakers will also incur an anesthesia fee ($20) for cats who are presented for surgery and already sterilized.